ztaufique/CreativeProgrammingandElectronics/finalProjectSummer2020/README.md

 Final Project Video: https://youtu.be/C3pj2TU1Wu4

      In the United States, showering and bathing are the most significant indoor uses of water domestically at a whopping 27%.
-Access to water is often taken granted, and the Earth's supply is rapidly dwindling.
+Access to water is often taken granted, and the Earth's supply of water is rapidly dwindling.
 Knowing this and from observing my family's water habits, I decided to create a Smart Shower that tracks the amount of time you have to take a shower.